TobikoData/sqlmesh/docs/guides/models.md

     **Note:** If you have other files that reference the model you wish to delete, an error message will note the file(s) containing the reference.
 You will need to also delete these files in order for the change to be applied.

-3. Plan and apply your changes to production, and enter `y` for the logical update.
+3. Plan and apply your changes to production, and enter `y` for the Virtual Update.
 By default, the `sqlmesh plan` command targets your production environment:

         ```
         $ sqlmesh plan